aiijazfatima/dev-heatwave-aws-lakehouse/run-queries-lakehouse/run-queries-lakehouse.md

 - Must complete Lab 3.

-## Task 1: Run queries with HeatWave using Lakehouse
+## Task 1: Run queries with HeatWave Lakehouse

 1. In the **Workspaces** tab, click **Query Editor**.
 Under **Database Objects**, you can see the schemas and tables in the MySQL database, the associated table definitions, and the HeatWave load status of each table.